 The key to gaining a loyal following online is to post consistently.
 If your customers know you post daily at a certain time, they will begin to expect that.
 They'll look forward to seeing your post with their morning coffee or afternoon tea.
 Once you’re not posting at those times, they’ll notice and move their attention elsewhere.

 This can be a somewhat controversial point.
 There are many who feel all platforms should be used.
 But if you’re not going to post good content regularly, there’s little point.
 All you’ll do is embarrass yourself and your brand by having a platform that you last posted to three years ago.

 If you’ve noticed your Twitter page is growing consistently while your Facebook page is stagnant, you should emphasize the importance of growing that network.
 This means you’ll be posting there regularly and putting any budget you have into your Twitter page.

 Your brand’s tone should be very specific.
 Either you’re serious, lighthearted or somewhere in between.
 The point is, that’s your tone and you don’t stray from it.
 The former won’t post funny memes but the latter might.
 Your posts should be consistent with your messaging across platforms, including your website and any printed materials you might have in store.

-If you’re advertising a promotion in store, it’s important that this message carries over on your social media platforms.
+If you’re advertising promotion in-store, it’s important that this message carries over on your social media platforms.
 Otherwise, your marketing efforts won’t be consistent.
 This should be part of your customer relationship management (CRM) strategy.
 CRM is all about collecting customer data, improving relationships and driving sales.
 And why wouldn’t you want to do that?

 If you’d like more tips for getting your social media strategy right, have a look at our recent article.
 It details why it’s important for businesses to have a solid social media management plan in place and why it can impact your CRM positively.